 An indoor exhibit center focuses on the history of Denver, particularly in Littleton.
 One part of the center hosts a permanent exhibit.
 The other two areas contain rotating exhibits, such as photography and artwork.
 There’s also a collection of historic maps of the early Colorado Territory.
 The Kids Connection area, with hands-on exhibits and activities, is a great experience for children.
 They’ll have fun with the farm animals as well.

-The Museum is open from 8 a.m. to 5 p.m. on Tuesday through Friday, 10 a.m. to 5 p.m.
+General admission to the museum is always free.
+The Littleton Museum is open from 8 a.m. to 5 p.m. on Tuesday through Friday, 10 a.m. to 5 p.m.
 Saturday, and 1-5 p.m.
 Sunday.
 It’s closed Mondays and all major holidays.
 This fantastic experience is free to visitors.

 Address: 6028 S Gallup St, Littleton, CO 80120